-We have already seen how we can make Windows welcome us with an audio voice message during logon.
-Using the same commands, we will see how we can make Windows 10/8/7 tell us the time every hour.
+We have already seen how to make Windows welcome us with an audio voice message during logon.
+Using the same commands, we will see how to make Windows 11/10/8/7 tell us the time every hour.
 This can be especially useful if you tend to lose track of time while working.

 Make Windows speak out the time

 - First, open Notepad and copy-paste the following: